This post explores why you may close your heart and how you can open it back up.

 You can think of all the anxiety and fear stacking up over time...

-- The anxious thoughts that pop up and we think must be true, which leads us to ruminate or spiral
+- The anxious thoughts that pop up and we think must be true, which leads us to an emotional state like ruminating or spiraling

-- The heartaches or traumas of any past relationships or family (like divorce) that have affected how we show up in the present moment
+- The heartaches or traumas of any past relationships or family (like divorce) that have affected how we show up in romantic love

 - The societal expectations and pressures of what love “should be” which cause us to compare ourselves